danielhros/lora-application-server/README.md

   pgadmin:
 ```

 This compose configuration creates 3 containers, 1 network and 1 volume for storing persistent data.
 Every container is using the same network for communication with other containers.
 Each container, after failure, automatically restarts.
-Container `postgres_container` creates postgresql server where the persistent data is stored using volume.
+Container `postgres_container` creates postgresql server, where the persistent data is stored in volume.
 There is also container `pgadmin_container`, which is sql client.
 Last container, named `server_container`, is where our main app is running.
-Instead of image it is using build defined in Docker file discussed in previous section.
+Instead of image it is using build defined in Dockerfile discussed in previous section.

 ### docker-compose.dev.yml explained